mccgr/asic/README.md

 # asic
 This repository contains code and documentation related to tables extracted from data from ASIC.
+There are two main tables, `asic_bulk_extract` and `asx`.
+For details of `asic_bulk_extract`, please refer to the readme file [asic_bulk_extract.md](https://github.com/mccgr/asic/blob/master/asic_bulk_extract.md).
+For a detailed discusssion of the `asx` table, see [asx.md](https://github.com/mccgr/asic/blob/master/asx.md).